 - Showing “not enough” or “too much” emotions while grieving, etc.

 The truth is, no loss is “true” — any loss can be overwhelming.
-You don’t need to seek legitimization that yours is serious enough to grief the way you need.
+You don’t need to seek legitimization that yours is serious enough to grieve the way you need.

 Here are more story-based examples of disenfranchised grief:

 Why does disenfranchised grief occur?
-“Grieving rules” that prevents us from healing
+“Grieving rules” that prevent us from healing

 Doka defined disenfranchised grief as a type of grief that does not follow socially imposed “rules” about grieving.
 These “grieving rules” determine, how, who, when, for how long, and for whom a person grieves.
 Any experience that doesn’t fit the “norm” can remain unrecognized and dismissed.